microsoft/AcademicContent/Events and Hacks/Tech Talks/README.md

             <h1>Tech Talks</h1>
             <p><b>September 2017 release.</b> Source: <a href="https://github.com/MSFTImagine/computerscience/tree/master/Tech%20Talks">https://github.com/MSFTImagine/computerscience/tree/master/Tech%20Talks</a>.</p>
             <p>
            Tech Talks seek to inspire and educate students on topics that are emerging in the tech industry or are developer career-focused.
-We want them to compliment a computer science education in a more informal forum like a pre-hackathon talk, within student groups, or other visiting campus speaking or meetups.
+We want them to complement a computer science education in a more informal forum like a pre-hackathon talk, within student groups, or other visiting campus speaking or meetups.
 Each contains a presentation as well as speaker notes and coding demos.
-They are generally designed to be about 1 hour with Q&A - feel free edit them down to fit desired length.
+They are generally designed to be about 1 hour with Q&A - feel free to edit them down to fit the desired length.
 New contributions are welcome.
             </p>
             <p>If you want to report any issues we need to fix.
 Please log an <a href="https://github.com/Microsoft/computerscience/issues">issue</a>.
 Include the content section (Tech Talk, Workshop, Course Content), module number and title, along with any error messages and screenshots.</p>
  	 </div>